The Customer engages Nuago and Nuago agrees to provide the Services in

 Relevant Proposal includes a quote, statement of work, request for tender or proposal as accepted or agreed by the Customer and Nuago.

-Services includes any technical services and professional services and the supply of goods (if applicable) as set out in a Relevant Proposal.
+Services includes any technical services and professional services and the supply of goods (if applicable) as set out in a Relevant Proposal and includes any services provided pursuant to a Simple Service Request.

 Site means the location or locations at which the Services and any other services or supplies will be provided as specified in the applicable Relevant Proposal.